-5. Upon written request, the Board may grant authorized leaves of absence by the Executive Director and/or Registrar in conformance with their respective employee agreements and relevant provisions of the BC Employment Standards Act or by any Board Member, which may contain, but not be limited to, conditions as to the length of leave and required duties, if any, during the authorized leave.
-The period of any authorized leave by a Board Member will be counted as part of the term of office outlined in these Bylaws.
+5. Upon written request, Council may grant authorized leaves of absence by the Executive Director and/or Registrar in conformance with their respective employee agreements and relevant provisions of the BC Employment Standards Act, or by any Councillor, which may contain, but not be limited to, conditions as to length of leave and required duties, if any, during the authorized leave.
+The period of any authorized leave by a Councillor will be counted as part of the term of office outlined in these Bylaws.
 Leaves of absence by any other staff member may be authorized by the Executive Director.